vishvAsa/AgamaH/AryaH/hinduism/sAmya-vaiShamye/articles/GA/veda-tantra-continuity.md

 One is reminded of a Śloka from Bhavișyapurāņa, which appears to have been inserted by a Devālayadveșī, which states that Sattras (very complex, often year-long Vedic sacrificial sessions performed by a group rather than an individual Yajamāna) should not be hosted by temples, probably the only institution which could have actually afforded to perform Sattras in the first place.
 Mātsarya/Jealousy…

+## Distasteful veda?
+Almost everything you may find distasteful in the large world of tantra (which may constitute a mere 10% of it at the very most) has a prototype/predecessor in the Veda.
+Unfortunately, most who do Veda-Tantra-compare-&-contrast know neither of those.
+I’m not going to elaborate the above tweet for the reason given in the tweet quoted below.